 Known as the Kumquat capital, you can find these trees dotted several places around Dade City.
-Kumquats are a small citrus fruit really tastes good in recipes such as pie.
+Kumquats are a small citrus fruit that really tastes good in recipes such as pie.
 I’m not a fan of them by themselves.
 There is an Annual Kumquat Festival which is held in late January.
 A great time to visit Florida.
-Be sure to visit the restaurants around the town square for some great home style cooking for that area.
+Be sure to visit the restaurants around the town square for some great home-style cooking for that area.

 The 1913 Brooksville Courthouse is another fine example of Greek revival architecture which many courthouses were themed after in the US.
-Centered in the middle of historic downtown Brooksville surrounded by many eateries and shoppes.
-Hernando County is also known for all its blueberries and several U-Pick farms.
+Centered in the middle of historic downtown Brooksville surrounded by many eateries and shops.
+Hernando County is also known for its blueberries and several U-Pick farms.
 There is also an Annual Blueberry Festival to enjoy in April.